f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab05.rst

 |

-.. note:: There are no additional hands-on steps that need to be taken by the student before proceeding to the next section.
+.. note:: There are no additional hands-on steps that need to be taken before proceeding to the next section.
 The information below is intended to provide additional context on the SSL Configurations.

 Client-side SSL
 ~~~~~~~~~~~~~~~